 Category:

 “The Water Balance Methodology now synthesizes fundamentals of hydrology, flood protection, aquatic ecology, geomorphology and hydrogeology,” stated Jim Dumont.
-“The flow-duration relationship is the cornerstone of the Water Balance Methodology.
-By maintaining flow-duration, stream erosion is not increased during wet weather and ‘environmental flows’ are sustained during dry weather.”
+“The flow-duration relationship is the cornerstone of the methodology.
+By maintaining flow-duration, stream erosion is not increased during wet weather and ‘environmental flows’ are sustained during dry weather.
+We integrated Flow-Duration Analysis in 2007.
+Washington State and California have gone a step further and mandated use of Flow-Duration Analysis in 2012 and 2015, respectively.

 Read Article